 The Hanover Joigny Exchange Program was developed in 1990 as a result of the initiatives of Don Watson, a teacher at the Hanover High School, Jean-Claude Tatinclaux, a resident of Hanover with family ties to Joigny, and Jean-Luc Allemand (a physician in Joigny).

 In 1993, the towns of Joigny and Hanover became “sister cities”.
 The official twinning ceremony took place at town hall in Hanover.
 Participant to the signing were the “selectmen”, as well as Phillipe Auberger, the mayor of Joigny.
 The twinning document committed each town to promote cultural and educational exchanges between the citizenry of each town.
 The following year, the twinning ceremony was replicated in Joigny with Willy Black, Dot King, and Kate Connolly representing the Town of Hanover.

 The purpose of our organization is to facilitate student/adult exchanges between residents of Hanover and surrounding communities with our “sister city” of Joigny, France.
 We have organized exchanges for residents of Hanover, Norwich, Lyme, Lebanon, Thetford, and Dartmouth College.
-In October of 1997, our organization incorporated as a not-for-profit corporation in order to facilitate contributions from the private sector.
+In October of 1997, our founding committee formalized an organization structure.

 Board members of the organization in 1997 were (from left to right): Sharon Moore (Student Exchanges), Lorraine Kelly (former member), Bob Riessen (Treasurer), Laraine Waters (Secretary), Ned Mc Carthy (Communications), Pietie Birnie, Lizann Peyton (President, not in photo), Mary Quinton (not in photo) and Eileen Clauson (Public Relations, not in photo).